Tell me more ×

 How do I truncate the transaction log in a SQL Server 2008 database?

-What are possible best ways best ways?
+What are possible best ways?

 I tried this from a blog as follows:

 1) From the setting database to simple recovery, shrinking the file and once again setting in full recovery, you are in fact losing your valuable log data and will be not able to restore point in time.
-Not only that, you will also not able to use subsequent log files.
+Not only that, you will also not be able to use subsequent log files.

 2) Shrinking database file or database adds fragmentation.